-We held our 2021 Annual General Meeting (AGM) on 26 May 2021.
-At the AGM, two Directors retired and were re-elected in accordance with the Company's constitution.
-The Notice of AGM included information on each Director standing for re-election, including information on the Director's background and experience and any other information relevant to the decision to re-elect them.
+We held our 2022 Annual General Meeting (AGM) on 24 May 2022.
+At the AGM, one Director was elected and two Directors retired and were re-elected in accordance with the Company's constitution.
+The Notice of AGM included information on each Director standing for election and re-election, including information on the Director's background and experience and any other information relevant to the decision to elect or re-elect them (as applicable).